Farewell My Concubine (film): Plot

 Although humiliated, neither Xiaolou or Dieyi are convicted, but must continue to reenact the play for the new government.
 Juxian is heartbroken and returns the sword to Dieyi before committing suicide.
 Xiao Si is caught by the Red Guards singing Consort Yu's lines while admiring the lavish stage jewelry he took from Dieyi.

 In 1977, Dieyi and Xiaolou reunite, seeming to have mended their relationship.
 They once again practice Farewell My Concubine.
 During a break, Xiaolou begins reciting the line "I am by nature a boy," to which Dieyi makes the same mistake of finishing with "I am not a girl."
-As their performance reaches its climax, Dieyi takes Xiaolou's sword to cut his own throat, faithfully paralleling the concubine's final act in the opera.
+As their performance reaches its climax, Dieyi takes Xiaolou's sword and kills himself, completing the role of Consort Yu and merging his own fate with the opera's tragic ending.
 Xiaolou screams Dieyi's name, then softly calls out "Douzi..."